rexlunae/simple-endian-rs/README.md

 This crate has a lot of functionality.
 The easiest thing to do is enable all features....and then watch your binary size bloat.
 Fortunately, it's also designed to scale up and down quite a lot, so that it's suitable both for codebases that need all the features, as well as small lightweight embedded projects.

 For that reason, consider it a strong recommendation to use the granular feature flags for what you actually need.

-## Optional feature flags

-Most users can just use the default features and not think about it.

 If you care about binary size, compile times, or a smaller API surface (especially for `no_std`/embedded), this crate is designed to be “pick what you need”.

 Some commonly useful opt-ins: